antzkr/LUKS-Container-Management-Script/README.md

 Of course, the single most important security factor is the strength of the password so **USE A STRONG PASSWORD!**

-Only LUKS container files can be created (eg .bin).
+Only LUKS container files can be created (.bin).
 Partitions are **NOT supported**.
 This script can work with multiple LUKS file containers.

 # SYSTEM REQUIREMENTS